Golden Valley Nature ReserveGet directions

 • The Raven’s Rock Trail is very steep and rocky (wear trainers or good shoes), but it has the rewarding views of the Wick Quarry and the Cotswold Hills.
 Simply follow the Red Ochre Trail, and when you reach the weir, walk up the steps to go on to The Raven’s Rock Trail.
 We would highly recommend dogs on a lead when climbing the steep Raven’s Rock Trail as there are sheer edges just off the path.
 When you’re sure your pup is safely on a lead, continue uphill, where you will see spectacular views of the quarry lake.
 You can follow this trail around to take you past Folly Arch and through fields before it starts to loop back around.

 We only saw one bin at the start of the walk, so please take your rubbish or dog bags with you to keep the woodland enjoyable for everyone else.
-There was also a sign asking for dogs to be on a lead, but many dogs we saw that day were off lead.

 There is also some private woodland here, so please look out for the signs.